mandoiwanaga/career_recommendation_system/README.md

 ## Evaluating
 Because I don't have user data prior to modeling and deployment, I am collecting feedback evaluations from users.
 I will store the user's inputs, recommendation outputs, and feedback of whether they liked their recommendations or not.
-These are being stored in mongodb atlas.
+These are being stored in mongodb atlas database.

 ## Future Work
 - Add links to the output of recommendations in order to provide details about each recommendation, ex. description or avg salary.
 - Classify job titles.
 - After collecting sufficient user feedback, create an ALS recommendation model.